 1.3 The University will implement information security management practices which apply appropriate security whilst at the same time enabling staff, students and visitors to access and use the information they need.

-1.4 The University will collect, store and process information under the terms of the University's Data Protection Registration and in accordance with applicable laws.
+1.4 The University will collect, store and process information in accordance with applicable privacy and information laws.